amchavan/keycloak-docker/README.md

 `make clean all` and make sure the `archive.keycloak.xyz` properties in _$ACSDATA/config/_archiveConfig.properties_ point to the new server.
-Assuming you haven't run this migration procedure before, you can simply start the server and import all realm data into it: realms, themes and user providers:
+Assuming you haven't run this migration procedure before, you can simply start the server and import all realm data into it:
 ```
 make start
 make configure
 ```

+### Caveats

+The following entities cannot be migrated automatically and must be re-instated manually:
+* User providers (see User Federation)
+* ???